nlm-irp-jianglab/EzSEA-web-lab/frontend/readme.md

 # TODO:
 Polish submit page
-  - Add transitions
+  - !Add transitions
   - Add style

-!Port TOL to results page
+~Port TOL to results page

-!Status page
+~Results page
+  - Selected nodes for compare, change from list to dict containing node name and fa.
+Will store state of node: descendant vs asr

 !Add summarize feature which exports outputs
   - Output data and svg of figures